mathematic-inc/claude-tools-mcp/README.md

 **Benefits:**
 - Significantly faster builds (only compiles Go binary, not installing all tools)
 - Consistent runtime environment across deployments
-- Reduced bandwidth usage when deploying to Smithery

 **Building the runtime image locally:**
 ```bash